isage/openfodder/README.md

 Start: pause
 Select: give up/quit to menu

+There's also touch support (disabled by default).
+To enable it copy `openfodder.ini` to `ux0:/data/OpenFodder` and adjust use-touch setting.

 #### How to play

 Open Fodder supports six demos from the Amiga platform, and three retail releases (See below for supported versions).